simaodeveloper/github-finder/README.md

 This app is a SPA with 4 main pages: **Home**, **About**, **User** and **NotFound**.

-You can search by login and find a list of users, then click and more and see the user bio and your last 5 projects.
+You can search by login and find a list of users, then click in more button and see the user bio and your last 5 projects.

 The About page contains information about App like version and a little explanation of how app works.